 Tantric couple sculpted on the exterior temple wall at Khajuraho

-International Journal of Tantric Studies This Journal was primarily established to publish on Tantras (or Agamas or Samhitas in Sanskrit) scholarly topics concerning one or more parts of them.
+International Journal of Tantric Studies only facebook page online for this Journal originally established to publish on Tantras (or Agamas or Samhitas in Sanskrit) scholarly topics concerning one or more parts of them.
 This includes the philosophy of language, of knowledge, aesthetics, rhetorics, etc. (e.g. Abhinavagupta's commentary on the DhvanyAloka of Anandavardhana).
 It also includes e.g. architectural Tantric-based items, stotras, papers on Tantric authors, medicine, chemistry, astronomy/astrology, history of Tantrism, etc. Among info, we might publish a gossip note on public news regarding Tantric-based events and regarding Tantrikas!

-An Interview With Dr. Jonn Mumford 2002- In this exclusive interview, The Llewellyn Journal discusses the subject with the author of books such as A Chakra & Kundalini Workbook and Ecstasy Through Tantra.
-He is a genuine Tantric initiate and has been writing and teaching for four decades.
+Dr. Jonn Mumford author of books such as A Chakra & Kundalini Workbook and Ecstasy Through Tantra.
+Mumford is a genuine Tantric initiate and has been writing and teaching for four decades.
 Here, he reveals some of the common misconceptions about Tantra and the Neotantra movement.

 Relationship of Buddhism and Vedism Traditionally, Buddhism is understood as representing the other side of the coin of Vedism, especially Shaivism.
 It is only in the last few centuries, with the advent of Orientology (Buddhology and Indology), that the world has come to believe that Buddhism and Vedism are non-congruent sciences.